sourcefuse/loopback4-authorization/README.md

 }
 ```

 - Implement the **casbin enforcer config provider** .
 Provide the casbin model path.
-In case 1 of using [default casbin format policy!](https://casbin.org/docs/en/how-it-works), provide the casbin policy path.
+In case 1 of using [default casbin format policy](https://casbin.org/docs/en/how-it-works), provide the casbin policy path.
 In other case of creating dynamic policy, provide the array of Resource-Permission objects for a given user, based on business logic.
+  Model definition can be initialized from [.CONF file, from code, or from a string](https://casbin.org/docs/en/model-storage)

 ```ts
 import {Provider} from '@loopback/context';